botchris/go-pubsub/README.md

   Bus" replacement.
 - `nop`: s simple NOP broker implementation that can be used for testing.
 - `redis`: a broker that uses redis streams as PubSub mechanism.
-- `sns`: a Broker that uses AWS SNS and AWS SQS.
+- `snssqs`: a Broker that uses AWS SNS and AWS SQS.
 - `kmq`: a KubeMQ implementation of the Broker interface.

 ### Creating your own provider